chandanhpcic/docs/source/manual/install.rst

 * The signature file (<filename>.<image>.bz2.sig)
 * The openssl public key (<filename>.pub)

-Use one of the OPNsense mirrors to download these files:
+Use one of the Reticen8 mirrors to download these files:

-1. Go to the bottom of OPNSense `download <https://opnsense.org/download>`__ page.
+1. Go to the bottom of OPNSense `download <https://reticen8.com/download>`__ page.
 2. Click one of the available mirrors closest to your location.
 3. Download one of each file mentioned above for your Image type.